Additional race information can be found at https://www.jackassdash.com/raceinfo.

 Runners must provide/arrange for their own burro.
-BRAY Club DOES NOT provide burros to participants.
-No participants under the age of 14 will be allowed on the course.
+BRAY does not provide burros to participants.

-Arizona's Superior Burro Run is back!
+Arizona's Superior Jackass Dash is here!
 Grab your BBF (Best Burro Friend) and join us for a beautiful course at the foot of the picturesque Superstition mountains.
 Teams can register for the short (approximately 5 mile) or long (approximately 10 mile) course beginning and ending down Main Street Superior where crowds of welcoming locals will cheer you on as you cross the finish line.
-Once your burro is tucked back in at the always-accommodating Box 8 Ranch, runners can stroll the streets of Historic Superior and take in all of the fun, food, and local flavor of the Apache Leap Mining Festival.
+Once your burro is tucked back in at the always-accommodating Box 8 Ranch, runners can stroll the streets of Historic Superior and take in all of the fun, food, and local flavor this delightful Southwestern mining town has to offer

 All finishers will receive a finisher medal and shirt

 Good sportsmanship is encouraged and will be rewarded.
-Please be kind, considerate and have a great time enjoying our wonderful animals and our open spaces.
-That is what the burro/donkey community is all about.
+Please be kind, considerate and have a great time enjoying these wonderful animals and our open spaces.
+That is what the long-ear community is all about.

-No intact jacks shall be permitted to race in a BRAY Club Burro Race.
+No intact jacks shall be permitted to race in a BRAY Burro Race.

 Jack chains may be used only if used with a pressure-release technique.
-(A jack chain is a chain or strap which is used to apply pressure over the muzzle or under the chin) Any racer coming across the finish line with nose and/or chin injuries on the animal resulting from the jack chain will be disqualified.
+(A jack chain is a chain or strap which is used to apply pressure over the muzzle or under the chin) Any racer coming across the finish line with nose, eye, and/or chin injuries on the animal resulting from the jack chain will be disqualified.
 The jack chain is not permitted to be in the mouth of the burro.
 A race director may prohibit the use of a jack chain by a runner if they feel the chain is being misused.

-Cruelty: Any contestant mistreating his animal may be disqualified.
-No needles, electric prods, narcotics, clubs or whips, other than the halter rope, may be used.
 The race route must be followed.
-It will be marked by signs, people, or aid stations.
+It will be marked by flags/tape, flour, signs, volunteers, or aid stations.
 Do not cut the course, such as cutting across switchbacks.
 Any burro leaving the course must be returned to the course without shortening the distance of the course.
-Any runner becoming separated from their burro (i.e., burro and runner are no longer racing as a connected team or unit) must return to the place they became separated before continuing the race.
+Any runner becoming separated from their burro ( burro and runner are no longer racing as a connected team or unit) must return to the place they became separated before continuing the race.
 Failure to follow these rules will result in disqualification.

 The winning team must cross the finish line as a unit.
 The person may be leading or following the burro but the burro's nose crossing the finish line first constitutes the winner.
 Both members of the team must cross the finish line as a connected unit for the course to be considered complete.
-Should a contestant be disqualified by a race official, they may continue the race (a second offense will definitely put them off the trail) and they may appeal his grievance to the BRAY Club Board.
+Should a contestant be disqualified by a race official they may appeal their grievance to the BRAY Board.
 The decisions of the board will be final.
-If a contestant is disqualified due to burro injury or unsoundness they may not finish the course nor contest the decision.
+If a contestant is disqualified due to burro injury or unsoundness, they may not finish the course nor contest the decision.

-In the event of a tie, the prize money involved, if any, will be equally divided by the contestants involved.
+In the event of a tie, the prizes, if any, will be equally divided amongst the contestants involved.

-Carrying and use of firearms will not be permitted.
+Carrying and/or use of firearms will not be permitted.

 Firearms, starter pistols, or firing blanks will not be permitted to begin a race.
 Races may be begun with a bell, buzzer, siren, countdown, or horn.

-BRAY Club STRONGLY recommends runners secure a burro partner before registering for an event.
+BRAY STRONGLY recommends runners secure a burro partner before registering for an event.
 Refunds will not be issued on the basis of a participant's inability to locate a burro teammate in time for the event.
-To register your burro partner for the event a participant must select "create a burro" to add your unique, password protected burro by name.
+To register your burro partner for the event, a participant must select "create a burro" to add your unique, password-protected burro by name.
 Once a runner has done so they may register under the burro's name as their "team".
 Runners will not be able to add a burro for which they do not have a password.
-If a runner needs to switch burros prior to the event, or needs to add their burro's name to their team they can contact race management to do so.
+If a runner needs to switch burros prior to the event, or needs to add their burro's name to their team, they may contact race management to do so.

 While it is a race, remember to slow down and enjoy the beauty of nature and time with your burro.
 Safety first, competition second.